RafalWilinski/blog/src/content/post/make-you-rag-suck-less.md

 draft: false
 ---

+With the recent explosion in LLM Large-language models (LLM) adoption, many implementations are falling short.
+This article tackles common issues and offers practical tips to improve Retrieval-Augmented Generation (RAG) systems, ensuring they perform better and deliver more accurate results.

 ## Embeddings Generation

 Before you go into fine-tuning & trying different models, ensure that you have explored and addressed the low-hanging fruits.